Red tri mini Australian shepherd, mini Aussie, Miniature American Shepherd laying down

 At Painted Blue Aussies, we place a high priority on the health and well-being of our Australian Shepherd puppies and Mini American Shepherd / Mini Aussie puppies.
 We take proactive measures by regularly treating them for a broad spectrum of common parasites and maintaining quarantine practices for unvaccinated puppies to safeguard against viral infections.
 Despite our best efforts, we acknowledge that diarrhea can and does still occur.
 The weaning process of transitioning from milk to solid foods is an especially sensitive time for our little ones, and that transition can produce symptoms off and on in our experience, for two weeks and sometimes up to six weeks.

-Through experience and research, I've come to understand that weaning diarrhea is a natural, common, and unfortunately inevitable occurrence in puppy development, as well as in many other mammals and livestock.
+Through experience and research, I've come to understand that weaning diarrhea is a natural, common, and unfortunately at times an inevitable occurrence in puppy development, as well as in many other mammals and livestock.
 When we encounter diarrhea during or after weaning in our puppies, our priority is to provide gentle support and care to help them navigate through this digestive upset.
 Despite our best efforts, puppies may experience varying degrees of severity, ranging from soft stools to watery diarrhea, which can occasionally include traces of blood due to gastrointestinal irritation.
 This can be a normal part of the changeover of gastrointestinal flora and irritation as new bacteria settle in to aid in the digestive process of solid foods.

-Recommendations For Managing Diarrhea
+Managing Diarrhea In Puppies

 Recommended Products